-During this strange period of a soft lockdown where social distancing and isolation are central, it is not only important to stay physically healthy but also to take care of your mental health.
+During this strange period where social distancing and isolation are central, it is not only important to stay physically healthy but also to take care of your mental health.
 Maintain your mental health with the following practical tips:

 So much news has been coming our way lately, via social media, news reports, the internet,… How do you distinguish correct information from fake news?